Nicox Provides Third Quarter 2022 Financial and Business Highlights

 Sophia Antipolis, France

-Nicox SA (Euronext Paris: FR0013018124, COX), an international ophthalmology company, today provided financial and business highlights for the third quarter 2022 for Nicox SA and its subsidiaries (the “Nicox Group”) and confirmed timing for the upcoming NCX 470 Mont Blanc Phase 3 clinical trial milestone.
+Nicox SA FR COX))), an international ophthalmology company, today provided financial and business highlights for the third quarter 2022 for Nicox SA and its subsidiaries (the "Nicox Group") and confirmed timing for the upcoming NCX 470 Mont Blanc Phase 3 clinical trial milestone.

 Key Upcoming Milestone